albieapp/blog/_drafts/the-pre-standup-ritual.md

 - Who's lacking feature work?
 - Is the build passing?

-I absorb answers to these questions from Information Radiators because it helps to maintain the teams focus on our goals during the standup.
+I absorb answers to these questions from Information Radiators at the start of the day.
+By doing this, I can maintain a focus on goals within a team during the standup instead of worrying about holiday-cover or how to resolve a particular impediment.

+Alistair Cockburn described Information Radiators as:

+> A display posted in a place where people can see it as they work or walk by.
+It shows readers information they care about without having to ask anyone a question.
+This means more communication with fewer interruptions.

+Next time you facilitate a standup, spend a few moments absorbing information from your Information Radiators.
+Focus your team's attention less on status updating and more towards creating a plan for a successful day.